kilian-siebel-consulting/rest-bundle/src/Resources/doc/listener/exclusion_policy_response_listener.md

 In this example we have two serialization groups we want to use: `car_list` and `car_detail`.
 You *should* limit the list of possible values in the `requirements` of the `QueryParam` annotation.
 You *should* also supply a default value in case the action is called without the parameter.

+**Important**: Please bear in mind that you can also set the default exclusion policy using the `serializerGroups` attribute of the `View`-annotation.
+The default exclusion policy set by the View-Annotation is not overwritten by the exclusion policy listener.
+You have two options:

+- You can remove the `serializerGroups` attribute and set the default in the `QueryParam`-annotation, so there is no conflict with the `View`-annotation.
+- You have to set a careful default in the `View` which exposes only the minimal ammount of fields.
+So that any serialization group added by the exclusion policy listener just extends the ammount of fields returned.